F1's older voices should be cut: Hamilton

 The BRDC, which owns the Silverstone circuit that hosts the British Grand Prix, said in a statement it planned ultimately to terminate Piquet’s membership.

-It noted the 69-year-old Brazilian had apologised to the seven-times world champion but said it had a zero-tolerance policy towards racism.
+It noted the 69-year-old Brazilian had apologised to the seven-times world champion but said it had a zero-tolerance policy on racism.

 – AAP